Russian deputy PM attacks Aeroflot's Man Utd deal

-MOSCOW, July 30 Russia's deputy prime minister criticised state-controlled airline Aeroflot's sponsorship of English soccer club Manchester United on Tuesday, saying it appeared to show the firm favoured international over domestic interests.
+MOSCOW Russia's deputy prime minister criticised state-controlled airline Aeroflot's sponsorship of football club Manchester United on Tuesday, saying it appeared to show the firm favoured international over domestic interests.

-Earlier in July, Aeroflot signed a five-year contract for an undisclosed sum with the English soccer champions, in a deal the airline's chief executive said would promote Aeroflot's brand worldwide.
+Earlier in July, Aeroflot signed a five-year contract for an undisclosed sum with the English football champions, in a deal the airline's chief executive said would promote Aeroflot's brand worldwide.

 President Vladimir Putin has urged the airline to invest in Russian planes and on Tuesday Deputy Prime Minister Dmitry Rogozin suggested Aeroflot's Manchester United deal was struck at the expense of investment in domestic aircraft.